-As part of the ICL ERM process, a matrix of impact and likelihood had been developed according to the specific characteristics of the company.
+A substantive financial impact on a global ICL corporate level is considered for a risk (climate related or not) with a potential financial impact which is greater than 60 Million USD.
+However- a risk can be considered significant for a specific ICL business unit (BU) or site with a lower potential financial impact as well.
+Also- the risk impact can be considered significant on a global ICL level even with a lower potential impact, pending on significant potential influence in terms of safety, environmental or other forms of compliance, business continuity or reputation.
 Each identified risk (including, among else, climate change related risks) is ranked for both likelihood and impact according to 5 predefined scales (1-5).
 The impact evaluated in four major categories: financial, operational, compliance and social license to operate, and the risk impact level (1-5) is determined according to the highest potential impact among these four categories.
 The likelihood (1-5) is evaluated according to frequency or probability.
 The calculated likelihood and impact are multiplied, providing a Magnitude value in the range of 1-25.
 The magnitude value determined the level of management involved: Tier 1 risks (Magnitude>10) are managed (owned) by an ICL GEC (executive management) member.
-Tier 2 risks (Magnitude=4-10) are managed (owned) on a by a member of the relevant division management.
+Tier 2 risks (Magnitude= 4-10) are managed (owned) on a by a member of the relevant division management.
 Tier 3 risks (<4) are managed (owned) by a management member of the local relevant ICL site/subsidiary.
 For each risk identified in the ERM process and in need of management, a mitigation plan is developed, and progress is reported periodically to the relevant management level (according to the Tier).
 The mitigation plan includes assigned resources & identified specific responsible personnel for implementation, and monitoring of timelines for completion & mitigation measurements.
 Reports from risk owners contain updates on the risk's exposure and status of mitigation actions performed to date.